Genez-io/genezio-landing-page/deployment-platform/content/posts/ai_third_party_testing.md

 ## Why AI third-party testing matters

-Anthropic outlines [multiple risks](https://www.anthropic.com/news/third-party-testing) tied to AI, such as misinformation, election fraud, and security threats.
+Anthropic outlines {{< external-link link="https://www.anthropic.com/news/third-party-testing" >}}multiple risks{{< /external-link >}} tied to AI, such as misinformation, election fraud, and security threats.
 While these issues affect society at large, businesses face more immediate concerns.
 AI-generated misinformation can create legal problems, inaccurate financial advice can cause big losses, and AI-powered customer service can backfire if not properly tested.

-AI failures happen all the time, and here's one you might remember: Chevrolet's chatbot agreed to sell a 2024 Chevy Tahoe [for one dollar](https://x.com/ChrisJBakke/status/1736533308849443121).
+AI failures happen all the time, and here's one you might remember: Chevrolet's chatbot agreed to sell a 2024 Chevy Tahoe {{< external-link link="https://x.com/ChrisJBakke/status/1736533308849443121" >}}for one dollar{{< /external-link >}}.
 This mistake went viral, and seriously damaged the dealership's reputation.
 Proper AI independent testing could've saved them from this legally-binding headache.

 ![ai-failures-chevrolet](/deployment-platform/posts/ai-failures-chevrolet.webp)

 Another case involved the National Eating Disorders Association (NEDA).
 The organization replaced human helpline staff with an AI agent called Tessa.
-The bot was supposed to give safe advice, but instead, it recommended [harmful weight-loss strategies](https://www.instagram.com/heysharonmaxwell/p/Cs1jp1pPkOs/?img_index=3).
+The bot was supposed to give safe advice, but instead, it recommended {{< external-link link="https://www.instagram.com/heysharonmaxwell/p/Cs1jp1pPkOs/?img_index=3" >}}harmful weight-loss strategies{{< /external-link >}}.
 NEDA faced backlash and had to shut the system down, which shows how untested AI can cause real damage.
 Businesses that rely on AI agents cannot afford such mistakes.

 ## How Genezio handles AI third-party testing